 A lot goes on in many of the courtrooms beyond the routine adjudication on matters.
 There is the power show among the judicial clerks, and the unspoken comradeship between these clerks and the prosecutors against the most vulnerable persons in any courtroom, the defendants.
 The courtroom, for many Nigerians, does not represent justice.
 It is in fact where—for some—they are stripped of their dignity, restricted to a box for offenses they have no reason to answer for.

 The conduct of a rotund, fair complexion woman who is a clerical staff at the courtroom of Magistrate Fashola, is an example of how judicial clerks aid and abet corruption in the courtroom.
 Rude, condescending and corrupt, this woman recklessly wields her powers as the intermediary between the courtroom and the court’s inner chamber.

-When Babajide’s wife approached her for the release order of her husband, she flared up, sparing no insult as she ordered the embattled woman out of her small cube-like office.
+When Olosande’s wife approached her for the release order of her husband, she flared up, sparing no insult as she ordered the embattled woman out of her small cube-like office.

 “Why are you disturbing me?” she yelled at an already frustrated wife trying to ensure her husband stay no longer than he had in prison.
 “Am I the one who kept your husband in prison?
 If the document is not signed today, you will come back on Monday.”

 “You will pay N2,000 for the release order,” she declared.
 Of course, that was an illegal payment.
-It was not receipted nor was an invoice raided for it.
+It was not receipted nor was an invoiceissued for it.